 Orange cookies are like a creamsicle in cookie form!
-Buttery and delicious, these cookies are crispy on the outside, chewy on the inside, and adorned with white chocolate chips for the perfect orange and vanilla combo.
+Buttery and delicious, these orange cookies are crispy on the outside, chewy on the inside, and are filled with white chocolate chips for the perfect orange and vanilla combo.

 I actually have always hated creamsicles.
 I don’t know what it is because I I love both flavors on their own, but together in ice cream, something weird happens.

 Then I made these cookies and my world changed forever LOL.
 If you aren’t a huge creamsicle person either, try these and I bet they will change your mind!

 As a pastry school graduate, I love to talk about why flavors work together.
 For these cookies, the bright citrus flavor contrasted with the sweet creamy vanilla is a dreamy combo.
 I learned to love the chocolate and orange combo from the flavors in my Chocolate Orange Shortbread Cookie.
 I also happen to love anything citusy, like these lemon shortbread cookies, or these cranberry orange shortbread cookies.